jcubic/wayne/README.md

 This code will show comment `// Sorry no source code for you` for every request to JavaScript files from the browser (if open in new tab).
-When you want to view the file the browser sends `Accept: text/html`.
+When you want to view the file the browser sends `Accept: text/html` HTTP header.

 ### File system middleware